 Everyone’s mood fluctuates, and this could be for a number of reasons which are all very normal.
 It could be they’re simply not a morning person or they get cranky when they’re hungry, but it’s important to recognise when dips in mood could be an indication of something more serious.

 In order to improve mental health and well-being in elderly care homes, it’s worth keeping track and logging the changing moods of the people you support.
-In doing so, you can gain a deeper understanding of trends (low mood linked to medication, for example), or whether there is something else that needs to be addressed.
+You can gain a deeper understanding of trends (e.g. low mood linked to medication) or whether you need to address something else.

 Improving mental health in your care home